antaldaniel/dataandlyrics/content/post/2020-09-11-creating-automated-observatory/index.md

 authors = ["Daniel Antal", "Sandor Budai", "Line Matson", "Moon Moon Moon"]

-tags = ["R", "open-data", "reproducible", "music-observatory"]
+tags = ["R", "open-data", "reproducible", "Digital Music Observatory"]

 summary = "The making of an automated and reproducible data tool for the music industry.
 A short video and a brief explanation."